Giant Belladonna Lily

 This product is currently out of stock and unavailable.

 A rare, heritage cross (Amaryllis belladonna x Brunsvigia josephinae) that dates back to the early 1900s.
 From late summer, 20-30 brilliant, rosy pink flowers open in a spherical cluster on a single stem.
-The reflexed petals have good substance and a white halo, the strong, deeply coloured stems grow to around one metre.
-Each flower is 11cm long and 5-7cm across.
+Each flower is 11cm long and 5-7cm across, the reflexed petals have good substance.
+The strong, deeply coloured stems grow to around one metre.

 Like Belladonna Lilies, Amarygia are super tough bulbs and are virtually fool proof.
 You can rely on these robust growers for show stopping late season colour.
 In average conditions up to four flowers will open on a stem and in ideal conditions (and from a mature bulb), up to 30 can bloom.